Constraining braneworlds with entanglement entropy: The holography of two-brane models

 \subsection{Black spacetimes as a testing ground}

-As one application of entropy positivity and CWI as swampland constraints on higher-derivative corrections to the RS action, we examine two-KR-brane systems embedded in eternal one-sided ``black" spacetimes---those which are time-independent and have a single horizon---in the bulk.
+As one application of entropy positivity and CWI as swampland constraints on higher-derivative corrections to the RS action, we examine two-KR-brane systems embedded in eternal two-sided ``black" spacetimes in the bulk.
+All of our analysis will take place on one side of the initial-time slice.
 In principle, we may consider other two-brane setups in other geometries, and doing so may yield additional nontrivial constraints on brane couplings.
 We focus on black spacetimes because they have particularly useful entanglement and causal features.

 \paragraph{Positivity of horizon entropy}

 The original motivation of the RT prescription was the Bekenstein--Hawking identification of a black-hole horizon's area with the black hole's entropy \cite{Bekenstein:1973ur,Hawking:1976de}, which was also found in string theory \cite{Strominger:1996sh}.
 Indeed, RT is meant to be a generalization of the Bekenstein--Hawking formula.
 We recover the latter when we consider a CFT in a thermal state, which is realized holographically by a one-sided black hole.
 When $\mathcal{R}$ is taken to be the full boundary, then the associated RT surface is the horizon.